dhruvgit-27/GfG-160-Days-of-Problem-Solving/README.md

 ---

 ## 📅 Day 03 – May 5, 2025

-Solved the problem "Reverse an Array" from GeeksforGeeks.
+Solved the problem **"Reverse an Array"** from GeeksforGeeks.
-You are given an array of integers arr[].
+You are given an array of integers `arr[]`.
 The task is to reverse the given array in-place.
-Wrote the solution in C and pushed it to `Day03/Reverse an Array.c`.
+Wrote the solution in **C** and pushed it to `Day03/Reverse an Array.c`.
 ✅ Third day complete — momentum is building!

+---

+## 📅 Day 04 – May 6, 2025

+Solved the problem **"Rotate Array"** from GeeksforGeeks.
+The task was to rotate the array to the left by a given number of positions.
+Implemented the solution in **C** and pushed it to `Day04/Rotate Array.c`.
+✅ Another day, another DSA win — Day 4 complete!

+---